garethjmsaunders/code-style-guide/css.md

 ```
 /**
- * I am a long-form comment.
-I describe, in detail, the CSS that follows.
-I am
+ * This is a long-form comment.
+I describe in detail the CSS that follows.
- * such a long comment that I easily break the 80 character limit, so I am
+ * It is such a long comment that it easily breaks the 80 character limit,
- * broken across several lines.
+ * so it is broken across several lines.
  */
 ```